 Are you thinking of starting your own business in Arkansas?
 If so, you’ll need to familiarize yourself with the state’s specific LLC requirements.
 In this guide, we’ll outline everything you need to know about starting an LLC in Arkansas, from filing fees to company naming guidelines.
 So whether you’re just getting started or are already in the process of forming your LLC, read on for helpful insights that will make the process as smooth as possible.

-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
-The LLC provides personal liability protection and has the potential to save money on taxes.
+The Limited Liability Company (LLC) is a popular type of business structure for many companies starting in Arkansas.
+The LLC provides asset protection and has the potential to save money on taxes.
 With a little research, you can learn how to form an LLC in Arkansas without an attorney.

-Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be held personally liable for lawsuits against the business, the L.L.C. is a separate legal structure and protects the LLC owner’s personal assets.

-To form a Limited Liability Company in Arkansas, the Articles of Organization are filed with the Arkansas Secretary of State.
-The cost to form an LLC is $45 when filing online and $50 when filing by mail.
-Online approval takes about 2 weeks while the online filing typically takes 2 or 3 days.
+The state fee to form an L.L.C. is between $45 depending if filing online or by mail.
+Online approval takes about two weeks, while online filing typically takes 2 or 3 business days.

-Additionally, when coming up with the Company Name, one of the following at the end of the LLC’s name:
+Additionally, when coming up with the Company Name, one of the primary naming guidelines is to use the following words or abbreviations at the end of the L.L.C.’s name:

 – Limited Liability Company